obsidianmd/obsidian-clipper/docs/Clip web pages.md

 - **Vault** dropdown to switch between saved vaults added in Web Clipper settings.
 - **Folder** field to define which folder to save to.
 - **Interpreter** to run [[Interpret web pages|natural language prompts]] on the page.
+- **Video transcription** appears on supported video pages when no transcript is available.
+YouTube and Bilibili can be transcribed from the current URL.
+Douyin requires you to paste a share link before transcription.